-Thinkific has been one of the most popular course platforms out there.
+Thinkific has been one of the oldest course platforms out there.

 However, with new platforms entering the marketplace, is it really the best?